TREND Ducerf wood cladding is making its way into our interiors

 The new french environmental regulations are probably also behind this trend: "All our hardwood products are benefiting from the dynamics of the “RE 2020”.
 There is a real craze for natural, ecological and bio-sourced materials.
 With wood, projects gain in coherence by associating aesthetics and environmental approach.
 For Carole Debize, "Ducerf has the intention to continue to accompany its partners in this trend in the long term.
 A demand expressed mainly today by interior designers and architects.

 This diversion of exterior wood cladding has, for example, been successfully experimented with by an architect from Charente-Maritime, Emeline Poulain.
 She covered a whole section of the wall of her house to ensure aesthetic continuity with the exterior while providing an impression of warmth and comfort.
-She now appreciates the graphic aspect of her cladding, which also gives an impression of height and relief.
+She now appreciates the graphic aspect of her wall with the cladding, which also gives an impression of height and relief.

 Bring in wall cladding to express your creativity!